International Day for Street Children 2020

 - Create Specialised Solutions

-Join us in calling for equality for street children under law.
+Join us in calling for safety and protection for street children.

-Not only are street children among the most vulnerable children on the planet – deprived of basic needs like food and shelter and disproportionately targeted by violence – but they are also penalised in law for things they have to do to survive.
-So-called ‘status offences’ like loitering or begging, criminalise street children for being on the street and needing to survive.
+Not only are street children among the most vulnerable children on the planet – deprived of basic needs like food and shelter and disproportionately targeted by violence – but they are now even more at risk of falling ill, and being penalised for not having somewhere safe to go when populations are being put on lockdown.